Seed and plant stock

 If you can’t find seeds or planting stock in the appropriate form, quality, or quantity, then you may be eligible to use a non-organic version.
 Your search must include results from at least three trusted and reasonable sources.
 Cost is not an acceptable reason for commercial unavailability.

 What do I need to document to demonstrate that I can’t find certified organic options?

 We require thorough records of your search efforts and findings.
 This may include a detailed phone log, printouts of emails or other correspondence with seed companies, etc. You must be prepared to provide an explanation on unmet qualities for your desired organic version of seed or planting stock.
 Your records must be organized and available for review during your annual inspection.

 What about annual transplants (seedlings)?

 All annual transplants (seedlings) must be certified organic.
 When purchasing annual transplants growers must verify and maintain current National Organic Program (NOP) certificates from suppliers and have purchase invoices showing the transplants purchased are certified organic.

 #Using non-organic seed

-You must document your commercial availability search — your unsuccessful effort to source certified organic seed from at least three trusted and reasonable sources — for review and OTCO approval prior to using non-organic seed.
+You must document your unsuccessful commercial availability search from at least three trusted and reasonable sources for review and OTCO approval prior to using non-organic seed.
 All inputs used on the seed, such as pelleting or coating, must be approved by OTCO prior to use.

 Learn more about C-R View Dairy Farm’s best practices for seed sourcing in our Lessons Learned series on recordkeeping.